 A walking meeting is just what it sounds like.
 Instead of sitting at a conference table, your office or a coffee shop, you take the meeting outside while you walk.
 You can go for a nice walk and get your steps at the same time.

 Working meetings don’t work great for meetings where you have to share your computer screen or follow along with a PowerPoint presentation.
 But walking meetings will work for a lot of other meeting types and situations.
+Walking meetings also help keep your meetings short and manageable.
+Even 5-minute walks can really add up over time, and they force you to keep meetings productive and reach a resolution or move on to a more important task in a short period of time.

 Which meetings work best for walking?